Meet us

 Collaborative Partners

 She earned graduate certificates in Mindfulness for Educators & Leaders and Trauma-Informed Education, as well as a Masters of Education in Human Development from Antioch University.
-In addition, she is certified as a yoga therapist through the International Association of Yoga Therapists.
+In addition, she is certified as a yoga therapist through the International Association of Yoga Therapists, and is a Qualified Administrator of the Intercultural Development Inventory.

 She brings her experience in education leadership, consulting, and somatic awareness along with her extensive experience in group facilitation and training to reorient professional and personal development to prioritize reflection, integration, and lasting change for participants within community over information delivery.